Understanding possible side effects of QINLOCK

 - change in size or color of a mole

 - High blood pressure (Hypertension).
-High blood pressure is common with Qinlock and can be severe.
-Your healthcare provider should check your blood pressure regularly during treatment with Qinlock
+High blood pressure is common with QINLOCK and can be severe.
+Your healthcare provider should check your blood pressure regularly during treatment with QINLOCK.

 - tiredness